UppASD/aiida-uppasd/docs/source/_user_guide/Run_with_traditional_UppASD_input_files.rst

     from aiida.engine import submit
     aiida.load_profile() #for interactive model

-then choose the code and set calculation method from UppASD_AiiDA inferface:
+then choose the code and set calculation method from UppASD_AiiDA interface:

 .. code-block::
     :linenos: